-Following these Tips, and Tricks should help you cope with your stress, keep you calm and focused and add a sense of normalcy to your days.
+Following these Tips, and Tricks should help you cope with your stress, and keep you calm and focused.
 If you feel overwhelmed, take time to rejuvenate your body and mind.
 Don’t be afraid to reach out for professional help if you need it.
 After all, we are all in this together.

 Try our all-in-one Legal Practice Management Software START FREE TRIAL!